skumardas267/Space_Invaders/README.md

 - If incase u don't have ``pygame`` module installed in your local Machine then Please install it first.
 - Type `pip install pygame` in your terminal and then follow the Above Instruction to Play the game.
+- Or you can use the requirements.txt file to download the python libraries.
 # Contributors

 - <a href="https://github.com/skumardas267">Sourabh Kumar</a>